AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

 To add more analyses to the pipeline, just plug in your own function [here](https://github.com/AllenNeuralDynamics/aind-foraging-behavior-bonsai-basic/blob/e740865cf7c5ed9c649147156d8b2afada714249/code/process_nwbs.py#L181-L195).
 Your function should take `nwb` as an input and generate plots or any other results with filename starting with `session_id`.

-If you would like to access the .nwb files directly or do analysis outside Code Ocean (not recommended though), check out this bucket `s3://aind-behavior-data/foraging_nwb_bonsai/`
+If you would like to access the .nwb files directly or do analysis outside Code Ocean (not recommended though), check out this bucket `s3://aind-behavior-data/foraging_nwb_bonsai/`.
+For details, see [below](https://github.com/AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline?tab=readme-ov-file#accessing-foraging-nwbs-for-off-pipeline-analysis).

 ## Pipeline-ready checklist
 Checklist before the pipeline is ready to run: